Hong-CC/ML/README.md

 # ML
-All the assigments and code are mostly form this website https://nthu-datalab.github.io/ml/
+The assigments and code are mostly form this website https://nthu-datalab.github.io/ml/